 File Types.
-Preferred formats for the text and tables of your manuscript are .doc, .docx, .rtf, .ppt, .xls.
-LaTeX files may be submitted provided that an .eps or .pdf file is provided in addition to the source files.
-Figures may be provided in .tiff or .eps format.
+Preferred formats for the text and tables of your manuscript are .doc, .docx, and .xls.
+Figures may be provided in .tiff or .jpeg format.

 NON-LATEX USERS: Upload your manuscript files.
 At this stage, further source files do not need to be uploaded.